 For loans and bills discounted based on the floating rate, the carrying amount is used as fair value as it is considered to approximate their fair value.
-For loans and bills discounted based on the fixed rate, the present value is used as the fair value, discounted by the rate applied for such new loans and bills discounted.
+For loans and bills discounted based on the fixed rate, the present value is used as the fair value, discounted by the rate and so forth applied for such new loans and bills discounted.
 For claims on bankrupt borrowers, effectively bankrupt borrowers and potentially bankrupt borrowers, expected losses on such claims are calculated based on either the expected recoverable amount from disposal of collateral or guarantees.
 Since the interim balance sheet amounts of these claims minus the reserve for possible loan losses approximate are their fair value, such amounts are considered to be their fair value.

-All of Loans and Bills Discounted are classified into Level 3 of the fair value hierarchy since significant inputs for the assets are unobservable.
+All of Loans and Bills Discounted are classified into Level 3 of the fair value hierarchy.